nadyawilliams/rtd-tutorial/docs/source/about/preface.rst

 This build target looks very similar to what you would do if your are building software without placing it into a package.
 And that is intentional.
 In building literally hundreds of packages, the basic approach works quite well, but it comes that price of excessive code copying.
 The goal of the YAML-based generation of a package is to remove as much gratuitous "copy-and-paste" structure as possible.

 While the above is very simple (and actually a quite common build motif), there are many variations on how something is built, what it is dependent upon, and the like.
 In real use on, for example, academic computing clusters groupings of software have common dependencies.
-A routine example is software that depends upon a newer version of gcc.
-Th e new version of gcc must be installed alongside the system version.
+A routine example is software that depends upon a newer version of **gcc**.
+The new version of gcc must be installed alongside the system version.
-The `gcc-admix repository https://github.com/RCIC-UCI-Public/gcc-admix/>` uses **YAML2RPM** to build an updated version of gcc, a module fi le, and some compatible libraries.
+The `gcc-admix repository <https://github.com/RCIC-UCI-Public/gcc-admix/>` uses **YAML2RPM** to build an updated version of gcc, a module file, and some compatible libraries.
 Those packages can then be installed and used to build other software.

 Yaml2rpm set out to solve part of the problem of building and packaging relatively complex software.
 At its core,